outcoldman/outcoldman.com/content/en/2023/2023-06-07-playing-diablo-4-on-macos/index.md

 brew -v install apple/apple/game-porting-toolkit
 ```

+> If you see an error similar to one I had, that svn is missing just run `brew install subversion` and try again.

 That command will run for a while (40 minutes on my MBP 16" 2023).
 It will install a lot of dependencies.

 ### Prepare Diablo IV